 For more information about policies that may help improve access to nutritious foods, see our technical report and model policy to bring more healthful food to corner stores.

-Healthy Retailing – Improving Access to Healthy Foods: Incentives and Licensing for the Corner Store
+Healthy Retailing Improving Access to Healthy Foods at the Corner Store

-A technical report on healthy food retail licensing and voluntary programs.
+A technical report on healthy food retail licensing, zoning, and voluntary programs.